-DO NOT attempt to reverse down slopes more than 8 degrees.
+DO NOT attempt to reverse down slopes in excess of 8 degrees.

 When negotiating ramps or inclines, if the throttle lever is released a roll back will occur.

-In FORWARD or REVERSE motion, the scooter will ROLL BACK approximately 30cm (1ft), before the brake engages.
+In FORWARD or REVERSE motion the scooter will ROLL BACK approximately 30cm (1ft), before the brake engages.

 Check that all electrical connections are secure before using your scooter.